 Although swans have not graced the Keele lakes since the 1980s, ducks and geese have more than made up for their absence.
 The office of Swanmaster or Swanmistress is conferred on only one student (or rarely, a staff member) each year – by the Students’ Union President – in recognition of a student who has contributed significantly to the spirit and community of Keele without necessarily holding a formal post or office.

-How the Swans came to Keele – and the Swanmaster came too
+How the swans and the Swanmaster came to Keele

 But unhappily in the spring term the female left.
 Appeals in the press produced more than eighty replies, letters, telegrams and phone calls from observers who had seen our swan.
 About half of them showed some idea of the direction taken, and these directions were plotted on a chart.

 Eventually, a swan was reported on a pool of dirty water near a slag heap in Stoke.
 The RSPCA were contacted and an inspector tried to capture the bird.
 After some trouble, Mr Dunning spotted an old man picking coal off the slag heap.
 He went over to him, explained the situation, and asked if the old man had, by any chance, a net on him.
 The old man replied, naturally enough, that he had, he took off his muffler, shook it out, and it was in fact a net.
 With this, the swan was easily captured.
 On returning the net, Mr Dunning asked the old man's name and was astonished to hear the reply, 'My name is Sneyd'.
 Everyone thought that this was a most happy coincidence.
 And so at first, it was.